snejugal/attheme-js/readme.md

 ## Documentation
 ### new Attheme(themeContent, fillWithDefaults)
 Returns an object with variables and wallpaper (if added).
 - `themeContent` (String)
   Previously read theme's content.
 If not specified, creates an empty theme.
 - `fillWithDefaults` (Boolean)
-...Whether unadded variables should be added to the object. `False` by default.
+  Whether unadded variables should be added to the object. `False` by default.
   This argument requires `defaultVariablesValues` defined outside, otherwise settings this to `true` won't affect.
 ```js
 const theme = new Attheme(themeContent, false); // Attheme {...}
 ```